pscally1005/pscally1005.github.io/_posts/recipes/meme/2023-04-03-bolognese-oats.markdown

 - savory oats
 Description: I have this saved under meme recipes because of the oats, but it's actually really good.
 The "Bolognese" is more of a meat and carrot stew, and it's served alongside a "risOATto" with quick oats, seasoned with Parmesan cheese.
 My brother generated this recipe as a joke with ChatGPT, and I wanted to test it out and turn it into an actual dish.
 Instructions:
 - Cut the carrots and onion into a large dice and add to a dutch oven with olive oil.
 Just cover with water and bring to a boil.
 Boil until all liquid has been cooked off.
-Set vegetables aside.<br><br>
+Set vegetables aside

 - Over medium heat, spray pot with olive oil and cook garlic for about a minute.
 Add in the meat and mash with a wooden spoon to break up clumps.
-Cook until browned<br><br>
+Cook until browned

 - Stir in the diced tomatoes, tomato sauce, basil, oregano, and red pepper flakes.
 Season with salt and pepper to taste.
-Add the vegetables back in, and add the vinegar<br><br>
+Add the vegetables back in, and add the vinegar

 - Reduce heat to low and let simmer for 30 minutes, stirring occasionally.
-Stir in balsamic<br><br>
+Stir in balsamic

 - Meanwhile, in a separate saucepan, bring water, oats and salt to a boil.
 Reduce to medium low and cook until tender.
-Mix in some grated cheese at the end (risOATto style)<br><br>
+Mix in some grated cheese at the end (risOATto style)

 - Serve the oatmeal in bowls, and top with the bolognese
 ---